telepresenceio/telepresence/install/helm.md

 **Note** that installing the Traffic Manager through Helm will prevent `telepresence connect` from ever upgrading it.
 If you wish to upgrade a Traffic Manager that was installed via the Helm chart, please see the steps [below](#upgrading-the-traffic-manager)

+For more details on what the Helm chart installs and what can be configured, take a look at the Helm chart [README](https://github.com/telepresenceio/telepresence/tree/release/v2/charts/telepresence).

 ## Before you begin

 The Telepresence Helm chart is hosted by Ambassador Labs and published at `https://app.getambassador.io`.